Olbrien/42Lisboa-ft_transcendence/ft_transcendence/srcs/requirements/nestjs/app/README.md

 In production mode, it's good habit to leave it false, and use migrations instead.
 We have migrations set but we're not using them.

-We use forRootAsync() instead of forRoot() because in that way we can to consume dependency injection.
+We use forRootAsync() instead of forRoot() because in that way we can use dependency injection.

 ```
   src/config/typeorm.config.ts